aefinch/blog/README.md

 ### Build a basic blog page that has 5 articles and any random topics you want to talk about.

--There should be a page header containing the blog's title.
+- There should be a page header containing the blog's title.
--There should be a page footer containing the copyright notice.
+- There should be a page footer containing the copyright notice.
--Each article has a header containing a title.
+- Each article has a header containing a title.
--Each article has a footer containing the author and publication date.
+- Each article has a footer containing the author and publication date.
--Each article has at least one section.
+- Each article has at least one section.

 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS

 ## To Access:
 1. Clone the repository